-Brandon Neighbors and Leyner Argueta named as finalists to become the 2019 Student and Teacher of the Year for the TCSG
+Brandon Neighbors, Leyner Argueta are finalists to become the TCSG Student and Teacher of the Year

 Brandon Neighbors, Georgia Northwestern Technical College’s (GNTC) 2019 GOAL winner, was named one of nine regional finalists to become the 2019 Student of the Year for the Technical College System of Georgia and Leyner Argueta, program director of Business Management, was named one of nine regional finalists to become the 2019 Instructor of the Year for the TCSG.